xulihang/ImageTrans_plugins/LamaInpaint/readme.md

 You need to put `big-lama.onnx` under ImageTrans's folder.
 You need to extract it from [big-lama-dynamic.zip](https://github.com/xulihang/ImageTrans_plugins/releases/download/plugins/big-lama-dynamic.zip).

-This way is easy to use but is slow.
+This way is easy to use, but it is slow.
 So it is recommended to use the Python version.

-PS: lama will resize images too large, so it is recommended to process by text areas for large images.
-You can enable this in the project settings.
+There are other versions of the ONNX model that may perform quicker with CPU.
+You can find them here: <https://hf-mirror.com/g-ronimo/lama/tree/main>